Midlife Coaching for High-Functioning Adults Who Feel Stuck

-I work with people who look like they’ve got it together but quietly feel a bit lost.
-On paper, life’s fine.
-There’s a job, a family, responsibilities, a decent track record.
-But somewhere along the way things got heavier.
-Decisions feel harder.
-Energy feels more precious.
-You start asking questions you didn’t have time for before.
+On paper, life is fine.
+There is a career, a family, responsibilities, a solid track record.
+But somewhere along the way, things have become heavier.
+Decisions take more effort.
+Energy feels more limited.
+Questions start to surface that were easy to ignore before.
 Is this it?
-Is this really how I want to spend the next chapter?
+Is this really how I want to spend the next chapter of my life?

 The turning point for me was absolute burnout.
 I was always looking for the magic pill of permission to “fix me” and give me all the answers.
 That soul searching led me see that direction isn’t something you find, it’s something you build.
 Once I started working on letting go of the “shoulds,” adulthood became creative.
 You get to choose, and choice is a privilege we forget we have.
 So much of adulthood is made up!
 The rules, the timelines, the expectations.
 Meaning is authored, not inherited.